It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 Another element the author didn't plan for was the symbolism of Christian faith.
 Benjamin allows himself to be sacrificed to stop a great evil.
 He absorbs all this evil in the world and then dies to protect those he loves from this threat.
 Then he's brought back to life?
 Does that sound like the Jesus narrative?
 Yeah...
 Again, coincidence in that the author didn't realize that there was a parallel there until after he had finished writing the book.

 There was a sequel that the author attempted to write shortly after finishing this one.
-It involved an island with humanoid animals.
+It was set on an island with humanoid animals.
 It involved the core group of heroes from the first book.
 The first community that they meet are a type of smaller rabbit people that kept their earls folded back in honor of the humans that used to live on the island, providing their ancestor's aid.
 Beastial Alliance never took off and he eventually gave up on it.

 Originally it was going to be Benjamin and Gertrude represented on the front cover but it was changed to Fera since they started the story together.
-The concept art presented to the cover designer is presented for your viewing pleasure to have a better understanding of what could have been.
+The concept art given to the cover designer is presented for your viewing pleasure to have a better understanding of what could have been.
 Yes, the cover artist took that clear crystal, making it a ball of magical flame.

 “I shall answer the one question that despite every effort you have made to find the answer to, the answer has always been just beyond your grasp.
 This is the question filling every gnome’s mind throughout history.
 The one question that will be the key to unlocking every other curiosity and in time unraveling every mystery ever to be discovered.
 The answer to this question is… Yes.” – Gonomaly